 The benefits of owning Safaricom shares

-- As a shareholder, you are entitled to a share of the company’s profits, which are paid out as dividends.
+- As a shareholder, you are entitled to a share of the company’s profits, paid as dividends.

-- If the company does well, the value of your shares is likely to go up, and you can profit by selling them at a higher price than you paid.
+- If the company does well, the value of your shares will likely increase, and you can profit by selling them at a higher price than you paid.

 - Your Safaricom shares can also be used as collateral to borrow money.

 - The share price will likely continue rising as more people use Safaricom’s services and the company expands its business.

 - Safaricom is a well-managed company with a good reputation.